LearnMetabarcoding/LearnMetabarcoding/sphinx/source/processing/demultiplexing.rst

 If you'd like to explore more **cutadapt** parameters, you there are some further cutadapt exercises :ref:`here<cutadapt_extension>`, but this isn't necessary for the next step.

 Next we remove the primers from the sequences in these files: :ref:`2.
-Primer Removal.<primer_removal>`
+Primer removal.<primer_removal>`